 - High-Efficiency Particulate Air (HEPA) filter systems can be helpful, too.

 - Some dogs benefit from dietary supplements of the essential fatty acids that help promote healthy skin and fur.
 The proper combination of these compounds appears to reduce the inflammatory skin response that results from atopy.
 Omega 3 fatty acids are very important to skin health and also have anti-itching properties.
 Because they're derived from fish oil, pets often relish them like a treat.
-You can buy these supplements from health food stores, pet supply stores, or your veterinarian's office.
+Ask your veterinarian if they recommend this for your pet.

-This is actually good news, for although eliminating all allergens may be impossible, simply reducing the amount of exposure may substantially relieve your dog's symptoms.
-In other words, if get rid of the fleas your dog may be able to handle exposure to house dust without scratching.
+Although eliminating all allergens may be impossible, simply reducing the amount of exposure may substantially relieve a dog's symptoms.
+In other words, getting rid of the fleas by keeping your pet on a veterinary recommended flea prevention may help a dog be able to handle exposure to house dust better.